 DRE 7004 Topics in Macroeconomics

-This course is divided in two parts.
+This course is divided in three parts.
 The first part gives an introduction to Computational Methods and Applications in Dynamic General Equilibrium Modeling.
 The second part studies frontier research on international macroeconomics while the third part analyses selected topics in monetary policy.

 (ii) Numerical Integration and Function Approximation